Sites with annual usage below 5000 kWh fall beneath supplier commercial thresholds.

 🚫 BGL does not accept grouped low-usage sites.

-Q: Why cannot we just “submit and see”?
+Q: Why can we not just “submit and see”?